arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 The format is described in [DATE_FORMAT](https://docs.arangodb.com/3.4/AQL/Functions/Date.html#dateformat).

-### integral number (Enterprise)
+### Integral number (Enterprise)

-This masking replaces the value of the attribute with a random integral number.
+This masking type replaces the value of the attribute with a random integral number.

 ```json
 {